+Update 1/20/20.
 ZXT Gold is one of the hottest selling natural weight loss supplements on the web and If I'm any barometer, it also generates a lot of questions too.
 I've also heard of some strange side effects which got my attention.
 Does ZXT Gold work?
 I want to not only review ZXT Gold but look at it in relation to other ZXT supplements.
-Hopefully this ZXT Gold review will answer some of peoples questions.
-Also see my review of Slim Trim U bee pollen supplements that also compares ZXT Gold's ingredients to the ingredients in Slim Trim U. Update: The FDA has fond this product contained illegal weight loss drugs.
+Hopefully, this ZXT Gold review will answer some of peoples questions.
+Also, see the review of Slim Trim U bee pollen supplements that also compares ZXT Gold's ingredients to the ingredients in Slim Trim U. Update: The FDA has found this product contained illegal weight-loss drugs.
 See this FDA report for more info.

 ZXT Gold is sold by Floyd Nutrition.
 Floyd Nutrition has the following websites:

 When I first heard of Floyd Nutrition, I thought it was a physical store—like a GNC or local health food store.
 It's not.
 The contact page of FloydNutrition.com lists a PO Box in Harrisburg PA as their address.